Contents

 Cons of Bitcoin Transactions

 The reasons that accepting Bitcoin is not universal yet are still plenty.
-Ironically, most of them are the other side of the coin that makes users embark on a crypto journey.
+Ironically, most of them are the other side of the coin that makes users go on a crypto journey.

 Because the transaction details are pseudonymous, unless advanced blockchain analysis is used, it is hard to tell if the funds have previously been involved in illegal activity or come from a sanctioned entity.
 For merchants, this presents a risk of becoming complicit in crime, so they have to filter the transfers and identify clients.